abid-mujtaba/local-chromecast/README.md

 # Cast-Chrome-Sender-CastVideos
 ===============================

 This Google Cast demo app shows how to cast videos from a Chrome browser using Cast Chrome Sender SDK.
-It serves to demonstrate how to write a HTML5/Javascript Cast sender app that is fully compliant with the Design Checklist.
+It demonstrates basic functionalities of the Chrome Sender SDK for media contents such as play, pause, resume, seek, set volume, mute/unmute.

 ## Setup Instructions